Story Subject

 This plan did not survive the first week.

 German Shepherds have a high prey drive.
-This is simply a fact of the breed.
+This is a fact of the breed.
 Atlas is trained, calm, and responsive — but he is still a dog whose instincts were built for exactly the category of small, fast-moving animal that Clover represented.

 I introduced them carefully: Atlas on leash, Clover in her enclosure, fifteen minutes at a time over several days.
 Atlas was intensely curious — nose pressed to the enclosure wire, tail moving slowly, which our trainer said indicated controlled interest rather than hunting arousal.